niknudge/pres/Lightning_Powershell/Powershell.md

 ```

 note:
-There are tonnes of inbuild commands<br>
-Use `Get-Command` to get a list<br>
+There are billions of inbuilt commands, use `Get-Command` to get a list<br>
-Can filter based on Verbs, or any of the headers by piping into Where-Object<br>
+If it's too big, you can filter using parameters or by piping into other commands
-Want to know other options/parameters?
-Use Get-Help Get-Command

 --

 # Want More Commands?

 note:
-Whilst powershell comes with literally thousands of commands out of the box<br>
-There are definitely many things that aren't included<br>
+There are many things that aren't included out of box<br>
-Working with Azure, playing with VMWare, Docker, Redgate tools
+Such as working with Azure, playing with VMWare, Docker, Redgate tools, etc...

 --